microsoft/vscode-docs/docs/python/testing.md

   - You can also run a selection of tests through the Test Explorer.
 To do that, `kbstyle(Ctrl+Click)` (or `kbstyle(Cmd+Click)` on macOS) on the tests you wish to run, right-click on one of them and then select **Run Test**.

 After a test run, VS Code displays results directly in the editor as gutter decorations.
 Failed tests will also be highlighted in the editor, with a Peek View that displays the test run error message and a history of all of the tests' runs.
-You can press `kbstyle(Escape)` to dismiss the view, and you can disable it by opening the User settings (**Preferences: Open Settings (UI)** command in the **Command Palette**) and changing the value of the `testing.automaticallyOpenPeekView` setting to `never`.
+You can press `kbstyle(Escape)` to dismiss the view, and you can disable it by opening the User settings (**Preferences: Open Settings (UI)** command in the **Command Palette**) and changing the value of the **Testing: Automatically Open Peek View** setting to `never`.

 In the **Test Explorer**, results are shown for individual tests and any classes and files containing those tests.